atomistic-machine-learning/schnetpack/docs/userguide/configs.rst

-The config groups ``data``, ``model``, ``task``, ``trainer``, ``callback`` and ``logger`` directly define objects using the special key ``_target_``, which specifies a class, whiles the remaining key-value pairs define the arguments passed to the ``__init__``.
+The config groups ``data``, ``model``, ``task``, ``trainer``, ``callback`` and ``logger`` directly define objects using the special key ``_target_``, which specifies a class, while the remaining key-value pairs define the arguments passed to the ``__init__``.

 Defining experiments